-On the contrary if it sinks in water immediately, it means high porosity that is, it’s gonna absorb the color quickly and also hold it for long.
+On the contrary, if it sinks in water immediately, it means high porosity.
+That is, it will absorb the colour quickly and hold it for a long.

-It’s better to wash hair a day before applying the colour.
-There must be no products on hair prior the application not even conditioner for best results, as it helps the colour to saturate well on hair.
+It’s better to wash your hair a day before applying the colour.
+For best results, there must be no products on hair before the application, not even conditioner, as it helps the colour to saturate well on hair.

-And last but not the least though these colours are temporary still they have chemicals in them, that if used regularly may affect the health of hair.
+And last but not least though these colours are temporary, they still have chemicals that, if used regularly, may affect hair’s health.

 Feel free to share your hair discoveries in the comments.
-Start conversation, maybe you can help somebody out.
-We are all in this hair journey together.
+Start a conversation; maybe you can help somebody out.
+We are all on this hair journey together.
 We can do it!